Stitchdowns are a very traditional style of shoe

 The Desert Boot Makes Stitchdowns Hip

 Stitchdowns became fashionable around the world in the 1950s with the popularity of the suede Desert Boot, marketed to the new Beat Generation as "the off-beat casual for the up-beat intellectual".
 It was usually styled with a black roll-neck jumper and a goatee, accompanied by a jazz soundtrack.
 It helped that it was the shoe of choice for actor and icon of cool Steve McQueen at the time.
-Today, the likes of Daniel Craig, David Beckham, and Prince Harry are still wearing them on screen and off, although without the goatee.
+Today, the likes of Daniel Craig, David Beckham, and Prince Harry.

 A Classic Start-Rite Girl's Shoe

-The stitchdown has been part of Start-Rite's children's fashion range probably as long as Start-Rite has been making shoes, and are as popular to day as they have ever been.
-British company Start-Rite is celebrating 230 years as a specialist children's shoe maker this year and its Lottie T-bar is a classic shoe from a classic company.
+The stitchdown has been part of Start-Rite's children's fashion range probably as long as Start-Rite has been making shoes and are as popular to day as they have ever been.
+This British specialist children's shoe maker has been in business more than 230 years and its Lottie T-bar is a classic.

-The leather upper is stitched to the leather midsole mounted on a crepe rubber sole for a timeless look, completed with a nickel-free buckle fastening.
 Unlike the hard, stiff shoes of the past, today's Lottie is made with soft leather inside and out, a cushioned leather insole and plenty of ankle padding for comfort.
-The rubber sole is flexible and the whole shoe is designed to allow for natural movement.
+They have nickel free buckles to avoid irritating young skin and the rubber sole is flexible and the whole shoe is designed to allow for natural movement.